RachaelMiki1215/rachaelmiki1215.github.io/portfolio.markdown

 ---
 Sorry, I still don't have any flashy CSS or JS display here :/

-<-- Please look to your left for a list of projects.
+Please look inside the tab to your for a list of projects -->